Change

 The IHI Group believes that the success or failure of both large projects and investments significantly depends on initial planning, especially for new projects or those not implemented for some time.
 In response, the Group has established a risk management system with screening processes before accepting orders or making investments.

 In many cases, the Group manufactures products for large projects after concluding individual order contracts with customers and conducts a multifaceted internal review before concluding an order contract.
-However, such factors as unanticipated changes in the economic environment, inadequate prior investigation, unexpected complications, or a business downturn at a joint venture partner or other partner may cause construction work that exceeds the original estimate, payment of penalties if the Group is unable to achieve the level of performance or delivery date required by the customer, or additional costs.
-As a result, the Group’s operating results and financial position could be adversely affected.
+However, such factors as unanticipated changes in the economic environment -including sudden fluctuations in material and equipment prices or transportation costs, disruptions in the supply chain, and exchange rate fluctuations- inadequate prior investigation, unexpected complications, or a business downturn at a joint venture partner or other partner may cause construction work that exceeds the original estimate, payment of penalties if the Group is unable to achieve the level of performance or delivery date required by the customer, or additional costs.
+As a result, the Group's business performance and financial position could be adversely affected.
 In addition, the Group makes every possible effort to avoid risks associated with cancellation of an order contract at the request of a customer, including insertion of a penalty clause in the terms of its order contracts, but it may not always be possible to fully recover costs disbursed.
-As a result, the Group’s performance and financial position could be adversely affected.
+As a result, the Group's business performance and financial position could be adversely affected.

-For both large projects and large investments, the Group conducts a multifaceted and complex risk review in collaboration with internal and external experts and the corporate review department in the pre-commitment and pre-investment review process.
+For both large projects and large investments, the Group conducts a multifaceted and complex risk review in collaboration with internal and external experts and the reviewing department at head office in the pre-commitment and pre-investment review process.

 After accepting an order or making an investment, the Group strengthens its monitoring of initial plans and responds to new events and risks, in collaboration with each Business Area's risk management departments, to ensure thorough project risk management.